ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation: Methodology

 \subsection{Uncertainty Quantification}

-Traditionally, neural network-based dynamics models produce only point estimates of action outcomes, lacking measure of their prediction uncertainty.
-By explicitly quantifying the epistemic uncertainty in the learned model, \method enables both uncertainty-aware data acquisition and robust planning, as illustrated in \autoref{fig:uncertainty}.
-During learning, this uncertainty guides active data collection by prioritizing the most informative samples, thereby improving data efficiency (\autoref{subsec:active_learning}).
+Traditionally, neural network-based dynamics models produce only point estimates of action outcomes, lacking a measure of their prediction uncertainty.
+By explicitly quantifying the epistemic uncertainty in the learned model, \method enables both informative data acquisition and uncertainty-aware robust planning, as illustrated in \autoref{fig:uncertainty}.
+During learning, this uncertainty guides active data collection by prioritizing the most informative samples in under-explored regions, thereby improving data efficiency (\autoref{subsec:active_learning}).
 At execution time, the planner leverages this uncertainty to select reliable actions from well-explored regions of the action space, resulting in more robust planning (\autoref{subsec:active_planning}).

-\method estimates model uncertainty by recasting a trained neural network as a Gaussian Process (GP) via its Neural Tangent Kernel (NTK)~\cite{ntk}.
-In the infinite‐width limit setting, a fully-connected network is equivalent to a GP whose covariance is given by the \NTK, defined as

-where $f_{\theta}(x)$ denotes the network output given input $x$ and $\nabla_{\theta}f_{\theta}(x)$ is its gradient with respect to the parameters after training convergence.
-For finite‐width networks, the same feature kernel approximation has been shown to still provide accurate model uncertainty estimates in practice~\cite{ntk, lookahead_active, activeregression}.

-The gradient of the neural network $\nabla_{\theta}f_{\theta}(x)$ reflects how sensitive the network's output $f_{\theta}(x)$ is to small perturbations in parameter $\theta$.
-Intuitively, if the gradients at two input points $x$ and $x'$ are similar, these inputs contain comparable information from the perspective of the neural network.

-Leveraging \NTK as a prior covariance function allows for explicit posterior inference of unobserved data points within the data pool $\set_\text{pool}$, conditioned on observed training data $\set_{train}$.
-Formally, given data noise $\sigma_d$, the posterior can be represented as in \autoref{eq:epistemic}.

-In practice, we employ additional kernel transformations for computational efficiency and numerical stability.
-Specifically, a sketching kernel is applied to reduce the dimensionality of kernel matrices, and a scaling kernel is utilized for label normalization.
-Detailed discussions and implementations of these kernel transformations can be found in \cite{activeregression}.
+\method estimates model uncertainty by leveraging the correspondence between neural networks and Gaussian Processes (GP) with the Neural Tangent Kernel (\NTK)~\cite{ntk}.
+Under this view, the epistemic uncertainty of the learned dynamics model can be approximated through the predictive covariance of a \GP with an \NTK kernel.